nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - Settings that make the Light Bar color flash, pulse or change randomly (rainbow mode) are not supported
 - Specific DS4 touchpad movements are not supported, only the Touchpad Button (another button needs to be remapped to it)

-Go [here](../HID-Device-Modes-Explained) on how to do so.
-The DS3 needs to be in "DS4Windows" mode to be detected by DS4Windows.

 ## Using the controller with DS4Windows

 - To start, the controller must be in `DS4Windows` mode.
 [See here](../HID-Device-Modes-Explained) how to verify and change modes